Amulet-Team/construction-specification/specifications/version_0/metadata.md

 - `I`: The starting byte of the [section data entry](section_data_table.md#section-data-entry) in the file
 - `I`: The byte length of the section data entry

+## Section Version

+This specifies the version number for the format of all the sections data entries contained in the [section data table](section_data_table.md#section-data-table).
+Currently the only valid value is 0 but this will enable modifying the format in the future.

 ## Export Version